-With more than 200 million paid subscribers, Netflix is the largest TV and movie streaming service in the world.
-Even with Disney Plus casting a very large shadow, Netflix won’t be going away anytime soon.
+With more than 200 million paid subscribers, Netflix is the largest TV and movie streaming service globally.
+Even with Disney Plus casting an enormous shadow, Netflix won’t be going away anytime soon.
 But do you sometimes find Netflix not working for you?

 That said, even the world’s largest streaming service is prone to issues.
-From video and language to logging in and connectivity, there are some issues that result in Netflix not working and will diminish your ability to enjoy the service.
+From video and language to logging in and connectivity, some issues result in Netflix not working and will diminish your ability to enjoy the service.
 Here are some of the more common issues and possible fixes for them.
 You can sign up for Netflix at the link below.

 Netflix not working — logging in

-Netflix is a great streaming service, but it’s very useless if you can’t even log into it.
+Netflix is a great streaming service, but it’s useless if you can’t even log into it.
 Here are some issues you might have with logging in and what to do about them:

 - Type in the correct credentials.
 You might be missing a letter, number, or symbol here and there, so slow down and double-check what you type into the empty fields.

 - Chat with other users on the same account.
 Someone might have changed the password and didn’t inform everyone else on the plan.
 Check with them first before taking the next step.

 - Have the correct password.
-If you forgot your password, you can reset it by email, text message, voice call, or using your billing information.
+If you forgot your password, you could reset it by email, text message, voice call, or using your billing information.
 For the latter option, make sure to have the first name, last name, and credit/debit card number by your side.

 Related: How to change your Netflix password